MAILEX: Email Event and Argument Extraction: Experiments

 \subsubsection{Challenges in Extracting Triggers}

-\paragraph{Identifying Minimal, Complete Trigger Spans.} As discussed in Section~\ref{subsec:mailex_annots}, we constrain a trigger to be a minimal sequence of words or phrases triggering an event.
-We observed that both models fail to adhere to this constraint and make mistakes by adding additional trivial details.
-For example, for an email with the ground-truth trigger, ``\textit{Will meet}'' BERT predicted ``\textit{Will meet upstairs}''.
+\newparagraph{Identifying Minimal, Complete Trigger Spans.} Our annotation guidelines (Appendix~\ref{app:annotation_guidelines}) constrains a trigger to be a minimal sequence of words or phrases triggering an event.
+We observed that both models fail to adhere to this constraint and make mistakes by adding additional trivial details, e.g., for an email with the ground-truth trigger ``\textit{Will meet}'', BERT predicted ``\textit{Will meet upstairs}''.

 Additionally, we noticed a few instances where both models fail to identify the complete trigger span, resulting in propagated errors in trigger classification.
 For example, for an email with the ground-truth trigger ``\textit{amended the deal}'', BERT predicted a partial trigger ``\textit{amended}''.
 It is worth emphasizing that in the ground-truth trigger, the phrase ``the deal'' informs the recipient about an amendment made on the data ``\emph{the deal}'', thereby triggering the Amend Data event.
 Failure to identify the complete trigger span incorrectly triggered a Deliver Action Data event.